 Apply for a Walmart credit card.

-The Walmart credit card has no annual fees, and you'll get an instant $25 credit if you spend $75 or more the same day you open your account.
-You'll also get 5% cash back on Walmart.com and Grocery Pickup and Delvery.
+The Walmart credit card has no annual fees, and you'll get an instant $25 credit if you spend $75 or more the same day you open your account are approved.
+You'll also get 5% cash back on Walmart.com and Grocery Pickup and Delivery.
 The card also gives you 2% cash back at Walmart and on gas purchases at Walmart fuel stations and Murphy USA gas stations, as well as 1% cash back on all purchases wherever Mastercard is accepted.

 Use Walmart Pay for faster checkouts.

 Looking for another safe way to save time?
 Set up Walmart Pay to sync up your credit card with your Walmart account, so all you'll need to do is swipe your phone at checkout to pay for your groceries.
-Another advantage of Walmart Pay besides a quick checkout is that you can rack up money saved—either by overage coupons or post-purchase price matching—on your account to be used for your next purchase.
+Another advantage of Walmart Pay, aside from quick checkout, is that you can rack up money saved—either by overage coupons or post-purchase price matching—on your account to be used for your next purchase.

 Check online before shopping in stores.